 Another post I have wanted to do for a long time.
 Coming up to the anniversary of this event I’ve finally got round to doing it.
 Below is the description of the project taken from UWE Website.

 I was asked by Angie Butler to take part.
-Each artist had to make a print with image of a flower and then take a picture of them holding their print.
-I finally got round to buying the book last year from Blurb.
-It must have sold out because I can’t see it for sale on there anymore.
+Each artist was asked to make a Print with an image of a flower and then take a picture of themselves holding their Print.
+I finally got round to buying the Book from Blurb last year.
+It must have sold out because I can’t see it for sale on there now.
 It is a beautiful book but very hard to photograph!
-I tried to photograph the whole book but because of the glossiness of the paper only managed to get a few decent photos which I have shown here.
+I tried to photograph the whole book, but because of the glossiness of the paper only managed to get a few decent photos which I have shown here.

 There is not much more I can say about this – I hope the images below speak for themselves.